Foundation for Rural Service Community Grant Program

-Foundation for Rural Service Grant Program provides grants for programs in rural communities served by the National Telecommunications Cooperative Association (NTCA) members.
+The Foundation for Rural Service Community Grant Program provides funding for projects in rural communities served by the National Telecommunications Cooperative Association (NTCA) members.

 Funds may be used for:

-- Business Development: Entrepreneurship and job creation programs
+- Business and Economic Development: Entrepreneurship and job creation programs

 - Community Development: Outreach programs that promote technology learning and innovation or that encourage rural development through arts and tourism